chhylp123/BitMapperBS/README.md

 (12) March 10, 2019: version 1.0.1.2 released.

-    >> Fixed the bug when indexing in extreme cases.
+    >> Fix the bug when indexing in extreme cases.

 (11) March 9, 2019: version 1.0.1.1 released.

-    >> Fixed the bug when indexing in extreme cases.
+    >> Fix the bug when indexing in extreme cases.

 (10) March 9, 2019: version 1.0.1.0 released.

-    >> Fixed the bug about the optopn "--index_folder" when indexing.
+    >> Fix the bug about the optopn "--index_folder" when indexing.

 (9) March 8, 2019: version 1.0.0.9 released.

-    >> Fixed the bug that may be happened with old version of G++.
+    >> Fix the bug that may be happened with old version of G++.

 (8) January 17, 2019: version 1.0.0.8 released.

-    >>Added support of BitMapperBS to report the statistical information of read alignment into file.
+    >>Add support of BitMapperBS to report the statistical information of read alignment into file.
     >>When the input read files are in compressed fastq files (.fq.gz or .fastq.gz), BitMapperBS is sligntly faster at the expense of sligntly higher CPU usage.

 (7) January 8, 2019: version 1.0.0.7 released.

-    >>Added support of BitMapperBS to report unmapped reads and ambiguous mapped read.
+    >>Add support of BitMapperBS to report unmapped reads and ambiguous mapped read.

 (6) December 27, 2018: version 1.0.0.6 released.

     >>BitMapperBS fixed the bug of the option --min when aligning paired-end reads.
-    >>Added support of BitMapperBS to report mismatch and indel rate in alignment.
+    >>Add support of BitMapperBS to report mismatch and indel rate in alignment.

 (5) December 22, 2018: version 1.0.0.5 released.